 - facilitate collaboration

-Our emblem is a reproduction of a painting by talented Indigenous artist and former Menzies employee, Chidanpee.
+Our emblem is a reproduction of a painting by talented First Nations artist and former Menzies employee, Chidanpee.
 This is Chidanpee's description of how the painting represents the lungs:

 When the earth was made, so were the first trees.
 They cleaned the air through their branches and leaves.
 The same is reflected in us with our lungs; they have branches like trees breathing in the air and cleaning our body and provide much needed oxygen.